-We went to a coffee plantation and saw the coffee bushes up close.
+We went to a coffee plantation and saw the coffee bushes (with white flowers) up close.
 The beans are sorted by hand and then dried.
 It’s hard to get a bad cup of coffee anywhere.

 This is the garden of one of the better hotels in Leon, a colonial city worth visiting.

 Ruben Dario is Nicaragua’s favourite poet.
 You can see his former home in Leon which is now a museum and the bed were he met his end.

-Cigars are big in Nicaragua too and cheap.
+Cigars are big in Nicaragua and cheap, by Western standards.
 It’s also fascinating to see them being made.

-Beach resorts are delightfully uncrowded and the golden sand is clean.
+Beach resorts are uncrowded and the golden sand is clean.
 It was 32 degrees when I took these pictures – with hardly a soul anywhere.

 Luxury?
-If luxury is a wealth of experience, then Nicaragua delivers.
+If luxury is a wealth of different experiences, then Nicaragua delivers it, in spades.